Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Conclusion

 In this work, we present a mobile robot system that uses pneumatic blowing, a form of dynamic non-prehensile manipulation, to efficiently move scattered objects into a target receptacle.
 Pneumatic mobile manipulation presents new challenges in dealing with the chaotic nature of aerodynamic forces: from requiring high-level spatial reasoning, to maintaining low-level fine-grained control.
-Experiments show that multi-frequency spatial action maps are well-equipped to discover new multi-level policy representations for learning such tasks with end-to-end deep reinforcement learning.
-This multi-frequency strategy not only outperforms the single-frequency baseline, but also results in naturally emerging specialization and collaboration between different levels of subpolicies.
+We find that our proposed multi-frequency strategy not only outperforms the single-frequency baseline, but also results in naturally emerging specialization and collaboration between different levels of subpolicies.
+Additionally, we find that our simulation-trained policies generalize well to the complex dynamics of blowing in the real world, and even to novel objects of different sizes and shapes.

-Our system is an initial step towards investigating how learned multi-frequency end-to-end policies can leverage new forms of dynamic manipulation to effect change in the physical world.
-However, its limitations also give rise to avenues for future work.
-For example, in this work, while our policies do not rely on hand-crafted specializations, they only have up to 3 levels.
-Drawing analogues to over-parameterizing the number of convolutional layers (and hence kernel hierarchy) within convolutional networks, future work might explore over-parameterizing the number of levels in multi-frequency policies (which may synergize in particular with spatial action maps).

-Additionally, we tested our policies with only a small set of light objects.
-Further expanding the range of object geometries and weights could widen the types of dynamics observed, and may lead to further interesting insights that fortify our system's connection to real world applications (\eg clearing debris).

-Finally, we investigated only one family of pneumatic non-prehensile manipulation tasks -- blowing objects into a receptacle.
-In future work it would be interesting to investigate what other tasks can benefit from pneumatic manipulation.